Did you hear that the FDA recently passed a pink pill for women (like a female Viagra) to help them get “in the mood”?

 1: Sex is proven to elevate mood and reduce depression with endorphin release.

-2: It also boosts immunity.
-A UPENN study indicated people having sex one to two times per week had more immunoglobulin A (a major antibody to fight foreign invaders and prevent leaky gut) than those who didn’t.
+2: Boosted immunity.
+A UPenn study indicated people having sex one to two times per week had more immunoglobulin A (a major antibody to fight foreign invaders and prevent leaky gut) than those who didn’t.

 4: Lower blood pressure!
 By focusing the mind away from stress, our blood is better oxygenated and our blood pressure normalizes.